AreebaMemon/Generator/README.md

-Your README content looks great already!
-I’ve made some **light formatting, spacing, and markdown improvements** to enhance readability, especially for platforms like GitHub or Devpost.
-Here's the cleaned-up and polished version:

----

 # 🎲 Random Number Generator

 A clean and interactive web app that generates a random number between **1 and 100**, and instantly displays its **multiplication table from 1 to 10**.